 This sub-group is chaired by EirGrid and co-chaired by Gas Networks Ireland and the leader companies engaged are: ESB, Dawn Meats, Musgrave, Janssen, Transdev and Veolia.
 Ensuring businesses take the lead in Ireland’s transition to a low carbon economy is the main aim of the group.

 This sub-group is chaired by Accenture and the leader companies engaged are: A&L Goodbody, Boots, Bank of Ireland, ESB, Musgrave, eir, Northern Trust, KBC and Vodafone.The focus of the Worker of the Future sub-group is the Adaptive Workforce Economy.
-This refers to the increased trend towards project or gig based working, and the related increase in freelancing/contractor type working.
+UCD is the knowledge partner for the Group.

 For more information on the Leaders’ Group on Sustainability, please contact Bernadette Phelan on 01 874 7232 or firstname.lastname@example.org